kickstartcoding/react-mern-prototyping-starter/mongodb_atlas_guide.md

     export MONGODB_URI='mongodb+srv://dbUser:<password>@cluster0-udki0.mongodb.net/test'

+5. Now, run `run.sh` and the test application should work!

-NOTE: You will have to replace everything between the quotes with the string that you got from Atlas.
+- NOTE: You will have to replace everything between the quotes with the string that you got from Atlas.
 Also, you will have to change the `<password>` to be the password you created before.

-5. Now, run `run.sh` and the test application should work!
+- NOTE: If the connection string has a '?' close to the end (like GET parameters), you should probably delete it any everything that follows it